open-sdg/open-sdg/docs/configuration.md

 ### frontpage_cards

-_Optional_: This setting is used in the `frontpage-alt` layout.
+_Optional_: This setting is only used in the `frontpage-alt` layout.
 It can display any number of "cards" in 3-column rows, beneath the grid of goal tiles.
 It should be a list of cards.
 Each configuration is optional, and here is an displaying one card with all of the options:

 ```
 frontpage_cards: